Fengxiang clay sculpture

-Fengxiang painted clay sculptures are a folk art in form Fengxiang County, Baoji city, Shaanxi Province.
+Fengxiang clay sculpture is a folk art form from Liuying village, Fengxiang County, Baoji city, Shaanxi Province.
 It is called “Ni Huo” by local people.

-Fengxiang, called YongZhou in ancient times, was an ancient town in Shaanxi Province.
-Before Qin Shi Huang, the first emperor of the Qin dynasty), unified China in 221 B.C., the town was the capital of the Qin Kingdom for more than three hundred years.
+In 2006, the art form was added to China's intangible culture list, and is protected a such.

+The sculptures are often sold in markets around the lunar New Year.

+History

+Fengxiang clay sculpture originated before 221 BCE, during the pre-Qin period, and later thrived during the Ming dynasty (1368-1644).
+According to local sculptors, the sculptures were originally used as sacrifices, in place of human sacrifices, during the rule of Duke Xian of Qin from 384-362 BCE.
+In the modern day, they are used as toys and symbols of good fortune and happiness.

-Clay sculpture has been handed down among the people for about three thousand years.
-These sculptures are made from the special clay called “Ban Ban Tu,” found only in Fengxiang County, northwest of Xi’an.
+The sculptures are made from a special clay called “Ban Ban Tu,” found only in Fengxiang County, northwest of Xi’an.
 The clay is well-suited for making sculptures because it is very sticky and doesn’t crack easily after it dries.
-The figurines are made of this local clay mixed with pulp, then painted after shaping.
+The clay is mixed with pulp, shaped, and then painted.
 The craft of making the painted clay-figurines of Fengxiang has a recorded history of more than three hundred years.
-According to folk-lore, however, the figurines first appeared some six hundred years ago.
+According to folklore, however, the figurines first appeared some six hundred years ago.